gregcube/spooky_scoreboard_daemon/README.md

 What is it?
 -----------

-Spooky Scoreboard consists of both a web platform and this daemon.
+Spooky Scoreboard consists of both a web platform and this small, lightweight daemon.
+It compiles to a single ~6MB binary.

 The daemon runs in the background on your Spooky pinball machine, periodically sending data to the web server.
 This data includes highscores and game audit